jensrossbach/node-red-contrib-chronos/README.md

 ![Timer Filter](images/filter.png)

 ## Documentation
-The detailed documentation of each node will soon be available in the wiki of the GitHub repository.
+The detailed documentation of each node is available in the wiki of the GitHub repository.

 **&rarr; [Documentation](https://github.com/jensrossbach/node-red-contrib-chronos/wiki)**